 Katalin Krasznahorkai (PhD) is a Berlin-based art historian, curator and author.
 Since May 2022 she is the Lead Curator|Artistic Director at the Brandenburgische Gesellschaft für Kultur und Geschichte in Potsdam and a Lead Expert-Advisor at the Council of Europe for the project “Free to Create – Create to be Free“

-In her research she focuses on diverse aspects of artistic freedom focusing on the interaction between state security operations and art as well as Black Power in Eastern Europe.
+In her academic research she focuses on diverse aspects of artistic freedom focusing on the interaction between state security operations and art and Black Power in Eastern Europe.

-a Gerda Henkel Senior Research Fellow at the University of Zurich, doing research on Black Power in Eastern Europe in Arts and Culture.
+a Gerda Henkel Senior Research Fellow at the University of Zurich (2020-2022), doing research on Black Power in Eastern Europe in Arts and Culture.

 Co-curator with Christin Müller, Franziska Schmidt, Sonia Voss and Susanne Altmann of the exhibition “Pants Wearing Skrits/Hosen haben Röcke an.
 Die Künstlerinnegruppe Erfurt 1984-1994”at the Neue Gesellschaft für Bildende Kunst (nGbK), Berlin (27.
 November 2021 – 23.
-Januar 2022) with an upcoming publication in 2022.
+Januar 2022) with a publication at Hatje Cantz (2023)

 ITC Grant Coordinator and MC Member Switzerland (2020-2024) in the COST-Action 18204—Dynamics of Placemaking in Europe.

 Her monograph “Operative Art History or Who is Afraid of Artists?” will be published by Spector Books in 2023.